Dee Mile history

 You swim downstream, around the Crook of the Dee to finish at the suspension bridge.
 You might think that this distance would be a mile – No!
 It’s actually a mile and a quarter.

 Being all downstream, the course times vary considerably.
-They dependi on the seasonal flow, as can be seen from the times recorded.
+They depend on the seasonal flow, as can be seen from the times recorded.

-Now that the race has a regular slot in the calendar at the end of June.
+The race now has a regular slot in the calendar at the beginning of August.
 At this time of year we don’t expect the flow to help you too much!

 In the early years, women were not allowed to swim with men.